itead/Segnix/README.md

 It's allowed for user to select functional libraries to install.
-Open file `config.mk` and edit it by **adding or removing letter "#"** at the head of each line for **unselecting or selecting** the corresponding library.
+Open file `config.mk` and edit it by **adding or removing letter "#"** at the head of each line for **deselecting or selecting** the corresponding library.
 More description for selecting libraries can be found in `config.mk`.
 For example:

     $ vi config.mk